Programs Offered at Dance Attack!

 CLASS MAKE-UP POLICY

 If you miss or plan to miss your class, you are welcome to do a “make-up” class with an equivalent class while you are still enrolled.
 The class must be age appropriate, and space should be available.
 Please contact the front desk to see which classes are open for make-ups.
 If there are no equivalent classes, please ask at the front desk for other class suggestions.
+While classes are available though the links in our parent portal, a virtual class makeup though our other studio locations may be possible as well.

 We do not refund missed classes.